Every Member of the Berkeley City Council Supports Measure U1

-- Exempts units rented under the Section 8 and Shelter Plus Care rental assistance programs to encourage landlords to rent to low-income tenants receiving rental assistance.
+- Exempts units rented under the Section 8 and Shelter Plus Care rental assistance programs to encourage landlords to rent to low-income tenants.

 Fund Affordable Housing in Berkeley with a Windfall Profits Tax on High Rents

 “Skyrocketing rents are creating severe hardships for tenants and windfall profits for landlords.
-More than $100 million in excess profit is being drained from our community every year.
-It is only fair that we recover a small part of that windfall profit through a tax and use it to provide non-profit housing so that seniors, people with disabilities and low-wage working people can afford to stay in our community” said Stephen Barton, Ph.D., retired Berkeley Housing Director.
+More than $100 million in excessive rent is being drained from our community every year.
+It is only fair that we recover a small part of that windfall through a tax and use it to provide non-profit housing so that seniors, people with disabilities and low-wage working people can afford to stay in our community” said Stephen Barton, Ph.D., retired Berkeley Housing Director.